jaredhendrickson13/pfsense-api/README.md

 ### Pagination

-Pagination comes built-in for your convenience!
-It's a fantastic tool to manage the number of objects fetched from the API at a time, giving you greater control over your application's performance during integration.
+Pagination comes built-in and is a fantastic tool to help manage the number of objects fetched from the API at a time, giving you greater control over your application's performance during integration.
 To make use of pagination, just toss in the `limit` query parameter to specify how many objects you want in one go, and add the `offset` query parameter to specify where in the dataset you'd like to start fetching objects.
 Pagination is only performed